XRPLF/xrpl-dev-portal/content/references/rippled-api/commandline-usage.md

 By default, `rippled` runs all unit tests except ones that are classified as "manual".
 You can run an individual test by specifying its name, or run a subset of tests by specifying a package name.

-The `print` unit test is a special case that prints a list of available tests:
+Tests are grouped into a hierarchy of packages separated by `.` characters and ending in the test case name.

+#### Printing Unit Tests

 ```bash
 rippled --unittest=print
 ```

-Tests are grouped into a hierarchy of packages separated by `.` characters and ending in the test case name.
+The `print` unit test is a special case that prints a list of available tests with their packages.

+#### Manual Unit Tests

 Certain unit tests are classified as "manual" because they take too long to run.
 These tests are marked with `|M|` in the output of the `print` unit test.
 Manual tests do not run by default when you run all unit tests or a package of unit tests.
 You can run manual tests individually by specifying the name of the test.
 For example: